altocodenl/TODIS/readme.md

 At the top I set a goal of making this framework provide *at least* an order of magnitude in our capacity to design, implement and understand a system.
 This is explicitly looking for a [silver bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet), in the sense of Brooks.
 I'm aware how difficult or unlikely this is.
 But what if it is possible?

-The order of magnitude comes from the following observation: I strongly suspect that at least 90% of our software activity is accidental complexity, in the sense of Fred Brooks.
+The order of magnitude comes from the following observation: I strongly suspect that at least 90% of our software activity is accidental complexity, also in the sense of Fred Brooks.
 An order of magnitude leap therefore is possible, if we find a systematic way to get rid of most of our accidental complexity.
 The silver bullet is perhaps possible if we drop most of the weight that we're unnecessarily carrying around when building software.
 I exhort you to consider this viewpoint with both an open mind and strong skepticism.

 This treatise came as a result of attempting a synthesis by analysis.
 Perhaps intuitively, I found a few ideas that suggested a coherent whole.
 The treatise puts them in a linear order and analyzes them while explaining them.